- Academic English Studies (ESL)

 Barbara Nellor, Class of 2010—Operations Associate at M Financial Asset Management, Portland, OR

 As an operations professional in the financial services industry, I am responsible for the day to day functions of investment advisory accounts.
-I work closely with financial advisors and analysts to meet the strict regulatory and reporting requirements that the industry is subject to as we perform the day to day client needs of trading and movement of assets.
+I work closely with financial advisers and analysts to meet the strict regulatory and reporting requirements that the industry is subject to as we perform the day to day client needs of trading and movement of assets.
 Being a political science major at LC prepared me to work in an industry full of stressful time deadlines; complex and ever-changing regulations; and type-A personalities.
 The department encouraged me to be a critical thinker and question rather than blindly follow directions.
 Most importantly, the program taught me the necessary skills to be a clear and thoughtful communicator.

 Dexter Pearce, Class of 2013—1L at Duke University School of Law